 What is GAME CITY?

-A “gaming fair and exhibition” sums up the event, which features the usual attractions of such occasions, many of which naturally require swift fingers and fast reflexes:
+A 3-day “gaming fair and exhibition” sums up the event, which features the usual attractions of such occasions, many of which naturally require swift reflexes:

-- Gaming exhibition, with dozens of stands offering the latest games and hardware to view and try
+- Games and hardware to view and try

 - Live eSports events